-You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company"), to be held at 10:00 a.m. local time, on Wednesday, June 13, 2018, at the offices of our legal counsel, Alston & Bird LLP, located at 90 Park Avenue, New York, New York 10016.
-At the meeting, the stockholders will be asked to (i) elect five directors for a term of one year, (ii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018, and (iii) approve an amendment to our Amended and Restated Certificate of Incorporation to increase our authorized shares of common stock by 10,000,000 shares from 50,000,000 to 60,000,000 and decrease the number of shares designated "Class A Common Stock" from 15,000,000 to 7,000,000.
+You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company"), to be held at 10:00 a.m. local time, on Thursday, June 4, 2020, at the offices of our legal counsel, Alston & Bird LLP, located at 90 Park Avenue, New York, New York 10016.
+At the meeting, the stockholders will be asked to (i) elect seven directors for a term of one year, (ii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2020, (iii) approve an amendment to our Amended and Restated Certificate of Incorporation to increase our authorized shares of common stock by 35,000,000 shares from 60,000,000 to 95,000,000, and (iv) approve an amendment to our Amended and Restated 2015 Incentive Plan to increase the shares of common stock available for issuance under the plan by 4,000,000 shares from 5,000,000.
 You will also have the opportunity to ask questions and make comments at the meeting.

-In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2017 on the Internet.
-You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April 30, 2018.
+In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2019 on the Internet.
+You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April 24, 2020.
 That notice described how you can obtain our proxy statement and annual report.
 You can also receive paper copies of our proxy statement and annual report upon request.